 Friday, July 27, 2012

 I'd been to Paris twice before and I was prepared for crowds and had a pretty good idea of where I wanted to go and what I wanted to do, but I still found it a little oppressive somehow.
 I used my first day, which was a national holiday to explore a bit (a lot of places were closed) and on the second day I went "shopping" I put that in quotes because I didn't actually buy anything.
 On the third day I was sick - which was a drag, but I was really glad I didn't have to get on a plane, which had been my original plan.
-I barely made my flight as it was, after the shuttle no-showed, and we hit crazy traffic on the way to the airport on the Air France bus the next morning.
+I barely made my flight as it was, after the shuttle no-showed, and the Air France bus hit crazy traffic on the way to the airport the next morning.

 The other day, I heard a story on NPR about something called "Paris Syndrome."
 Apparently when some people go to Paris, they are so disappointed by the reality that they actually suffer a kind of emotional breakdown.
 Japanese people appear to be particularly susceptible, and it's theorized it's because depictions of Paris in popular culture there idealize Paris so much.
 My experience wasn't as extreme, but I can see how Paris can let people down.
 The expectations are just so high - its Paris, after all!
 But it's also a real place, full of real people going about their real business.
 Everything is expensive, there are lines wherever you go, there are as many Americans as French people on the streets (at least in the busiest areas) it's expensive, it's not always easy to get around, and the weather is fickle - rainy and gray one day, hot and sunny the next.

 I was primarily focused on food on this trip and I had a short list of places I knew I wanted to go.
-At the top of my list was Rue Montorgueil and the nearby cookware shop E. Dehillerin (where Julia Child bought her copper pots, so the story goes.)
+At the top of my list was Rue Montorgueil and the nearby cookware shop E. Dehillerin.
 At E. Dehillerin you wander around and find what you need, then record the item number and look up the price in a large book near the front counter.